Regional renewable power play in East Africa

 Project series: commercial roll-out of 600 MW

 - Owned Concessions: We acquire and develop our own concessions for a project series, with each unit capable of 60 – 80 MW capacity in Rwanda.
 Because DRC proposes 4 concessions, these would have 75 – 100 MW capacity.
-If we develop efficient gas extraction and high-efficiency CCGT power plants, can meet or exceed concession capacity.
+If we develop efficient gas extraction and high-efficiency CCGT power plants, can exceed concession capacity.
 Hydragas prefers this route, raising funds through debt and equity instruments for its project series.

 - Utility Gas Provider: Hydragas can develop a gas production and distribution utility.
 We can thus provide a natural gas supply network in the country to service all users.
 We can supply to large power generators as well as industrial, commercial and domestic natural gas networks.
 Hydragas is uniquely equipped and funded to produce marketable gas with the best performing systems.